luckyaisystems/luckyaisystems.github.io/NEXT_DECISION.md

 ## 3. Is the experience mature enough to become an artifact?
 If not, build the framework and wait for the observation.

-## 4. If I only built one thing this week, what would produce the greatest long-term leverage?
+## 4. If I only built one thing this week, what would produce the greatest long‑term leverage?
 Choose the action that strengthens multiple systems simultaneously.

+---

 # NEXT_DECISION — Version 2 (Knowledge System Refinement)

+## Governing Principle

+Every permanent artifact must reduce future cognitive load or improve future decisions.

+All sections below exist to support this single rule.

+---

 ## Direction Update — Shift from Documentation to Decision Support

-### Context

 LuckyAISystems has reached a new stage of maturity.
 Core architecture is established: